 Adou Thiero News: Assigned to G League

-The Lakers assigned Thiero to the G League's South Bay Lakers on Saturday, Ryan Ward of SI.com reports.
+Los Angeles assigned Thiero to the G League's South Bay Lakers on Friday.

-Thiero will join South Bay ahead of its game against the Santa Cruz Warriors on Sunday.
-The rookie second-rounder is averaging 14.3 points, 5.3 rebounds, 1.5 assists and 1.3 steals in 20.3 minutes per game across six G League outings this season.
+Thiero will return to work with the G League team after playing a limited role for Los Angeles over the last few games.
+He has seen increased action with the in-form South Bay affiliate in recent months, contributing double-digit scoring tallies in six of his eight starts.

 Win Your League With RotoWire!